 Experience gravity on Earth.
-Collect items from around your house like pencils, balls, or books.
+Collect some items from around your house like pencils, balls, or books.
 Carefully release each one from above your head.
 What happens?
-This is gravity at work!
+That's gravity!

 - What would life be like if gravity did not exist?
-How could we adapt to objects and ourselves floating around? - Would you like to experience weightlessness in space?
+How could we adapt to objects and ourselves floating? - Would you like to experience weightlessness in space?
 Why or why not?